brandorn/brandorn.com/_posts/photography/2020-12-06-pandemic-portraits.md

 title: Pandemic Portraits
 thumb: pandemic-portraits/pandemic-portraits-thumb.jpg
-description: Some of the faces I was lucky to see in 2020.
+description: Some of the faces I was grateful to see in 2020.
 intro: <p>This past year, I saw images of people far more than I saw people in person.
 This may be true even in non-pandemic times (I’m a homebody, and spend more time on screens than I care to admit), yet it became a universal experience for those of us who did our best to stay put and weather this long storm.
 Our connection and comfort came mediated, at a remove.
 We found ourselves accidental wallflowers.</p>
 ---